Julia (daughter of Caesar): Life

 Pompey wished her ashes to repose in his favourite Alban villa, but the Roman people, who loved Julia, determined they should rest in the field of Mars (Campus Martius).
-For permission a special decree of the senate was necessary, and Lucius Domitius Ahenobarbus, one of the consuls of 54 BC, impelled by his hatred for Pompey and Caesar, procured an interdict from the tribunes.
+For permission a special decree of the Senate was necessary, and Lucius Domitius Ahenobarbus, one of the consuls of 54 BC, impelled by his hatred for Pompey and Caesar, procured an interdict from the tribunes.
 But the popular will prevailed, and, after listening to a funeral oration in the forum, the people placed her urn in the field of Mars.
 Ten years later the official pyre for Caesar's cremation would be erected near the tomb of his daughter, but the people intervened after the funeral oration by Mark Antony and cremated Caesar's body in the Forum.

 After Julia's death, Pompey and Caesar's alliance began to fade, which resulted in Caesar's civil war.
 It was allegedly remarked, as a singular omen, that on the day Augustus entered Rome as Caesar's adoptive son (in May 44 BC), the monument of Julia was struck by lightning.
 Caesar himself vowed a ceremony to her manes, which he exhibited in 46 BC as extensive funeral games including gladiatorial combats.
-The date of the ceremony was chosen to coincide with the ludi Veneris Genetricis on September 26, the festival in honor of Venus Genetrix, the divine ancestress of the Julians.
+The date of the ceremony was chosen to coincide, on September 26, with the ludi Veneris Genetricis, the festival in honor of Venus Genetrix, the divine ancestress of the Julians.